The Best Deal Flow Comes From Your Network

 - First, you should understand where you are winning.
 Some questions that can help illuminate this:

 - Where are most of your quality deals coming from?
 If you were to analyze the deal flow you received from inbound sources over the past year, which sources are driving most of your volume, especially those that are making it further down the funnel?
+This can be easily identified if you are using the right deal management software.

 - Where is your “share” of deal flow the highest?
 Some people may not send a high volume of referrals, due to the nature of their work and network.
 But when they are connected to companies that have successfully raised, are they putting these on your radar?